 The Education program’s Enabling Conditions portfolio aims to positively influence the quality of early care and education programs and services for young children from birth through 3rd grade.
-This strategy focuses on creating the systemic conditions that enable high-quality interactions between children and adults, and that foster positive learning environments, both nationally and in California.
+This strategy focuses on creating the systemic conditions that enable equitable access to high-quality interactions between children and adults, and that foster positive learning environments, both nationally and in California.

-- The Effective Governance of State Early Childhood Education Systems initiative supports states in creating robust, functional early childhood education systems that have the capacity to provide universal access to high-quality and affordable programs for young children, from birth through third grade.
+These initiatives support states in creating robust, functional early childhood education systems that have the capacity to provide universal access to high-quality and affordable programs for young children, from birth through third grade.

 This initiative has a central focus on increasing the pay and improving the working conditions of early educators working in home, community, and school settings.
 It also seeks to promote authentic, unbiased, clear pathways for career advancement.